hsingh17/Spendings-Tracker/README.md

 - add audit fields to db model (created on, created by, last modified on, last modified by)

 ## Known issues
-- delete modal looks wonky if not full sized screen